roytang/blog/content/post/2005/10/on-journalling-or-how-hard-it-is-to-keep-up-a-blog.md

 Shall I offer some excuse of why I have been so long without an entry?
 Some vague representations of WoW addiction, business at work or general laziness?
 I just did.

-In any case, our story continues&#8230;
+In any case, our story continues...

  [1]: http://www.worldofwarcraft.com/